-Laurel – English Laurel is one of the most planted shrubs in Europe, making up the majority of those amazing living walls you see around English estate gardens.
-It is very toxic, especially the seeds within the berries.
-Some other Laurels are also poisonous, like Cherry Laurel and Mountain Laurel, so be aware of plants that are related as well.
+English Laurel is one of the most planted shrubs in Europe, making up the majority of those amazing living walls you see around English estate gardens.
+It is a very toxic plant, especially the seeds within the berries.
+Some other Laurels are also poisonous, like Cherry Laurel and Mountain Laurel, so be aware of garden plants that are related as well.

-Larkspur / Delphinium – Larkspur is simply the annual version of Delphinium, and while they are slightly different in appearance, they are both deadly when eaten.
+Larkspur is simply the annual version of Delphinium.
+And while they are slightly different in appearance, they are both deadly and earn their spot in our list for top poisonous plants when eaten.
 While Larkspur is more a wildflower with a looser flower cluster, Delphinium is a formal flower best at home in English style gardens.

 Lastly we have a hazard you might not have expected.
 And this these poisonous plant (parts) might be the biggest danger to dogs and horses.
 The seeds and pits of most fruit are highly toxic when eaten in large enough quantities.
 Apples, apricots, pears, peaches… Feeding a horse one apple is not going to even upset his stomach.
 Watching a horse eat through an orchard of downed fruit might not be the best plan!
 And never let dogs chew on fruit.